Llyn Celyn: Construction and opposition

-The official opening was held on 28 October 1965.
+The official opening was held on 21 or 28 October 1965 [citation needed].
 Representatives came from Liverpool City Council, and invitations were sent to all those with family links to the valley.
 In view of the anticipated protest, there was a strong police presence.
 The ceremony lasted less than three minutes, as protesters had cut the microphone wires, and the chants of the hundreds of protesters made the speeches inaudible.

 In October 2005, Liverpool City Council issued a public apology, which read:

 Operation of reservoir

 The reservoir was built to help maintain the flow in the River Dee, so that drinking water could be abstracted further downstream as part of the Dee Regulation Scheme.
 These abstractions include one at Huntington water treatment works in Chester, operated by United Utilities, which supplies water to Liverpool and Wirral.

 The reservoir is contained behind a rock gravity dam and, at its upper end, it is bounded between Arenig Fawr and Arenig Fach, two of the mountains of south Snowdonia.

 Water is released from the reservoir into the River Tryweryn which flows into the River Dee.
 Most of the water passes through a small hydro-electric plant to supply green electricity to the National Grid.
 The released water first flows into a stilling basin and then down the narrow and rocky valley of the River Tryweryn.
 This section of the river provides facilities for international level white-water canoeing, and rafting at the Canolfan Tryweryn National White-water Centre.
 Some water in the reservoir is held in reserve to be released down the river for specific whitewater events.
 Because the reservoir's principal purpose is to support low river flows in the main River Dee, the best conditions for such events occur during long dry spells in summer when maximum releases are made.
 Usually the dam will release between 9 and 11 m³/s, although releases as low as 2 m³/s and as high as 16 m³/s have been known.
 During wet weather the releases are usually throttled back to a minimal maintenance flow unless a planned release for recreational activities has been agreed.